PrimarchGuilliman/cryptohack-progress/introduction/README.md

 Learn how to execute a Python script.

 **Method:**
-The challenge provides a Python file.
-Running the script with the Python interpreter executes the code and prints the flag.
+The challenge provides a Python script (`great_snakes.py`).
+Executing the script with the Python interpreter prints the flag to the terminal.

 **Command used:**